2023 Stripe Review: Best Online Payment Processor

 - Plus Plan: Costs 0.5% per paid invoice and adds estimate building, automatic collection, and auto reconciliation tools on top of the Starter Plan

-Stripe’s billing feature is especially useful for subscriptions where you can design different pricing structures such as one-time, recurring, usage-based, and tiered pricing.
-You can also set up billing adjustments if you offer promotions and trial periods, and customize the billing frequency.
+Stripe’s billing feature is especially useful for subscriptions.
+It lets you design different pricing structures, such as one-time, recurring, usage-based, and tiered pricing.
+You can also set up billing adjustments if you offer promotions and trial periods and customize the billing frequency.

 Stripe offers its billing tools in two plans: